-- 25. (1) The registrar is hereby empowered to investigate any possible violation of this Act and his powers shall include the investigation or examination of persons not regulated under this Act and the Retirement Funds Act, 2002, in so far as those persons activities may have a bearing on his investigation. - (2) The registrar may, in consultation with the Minister, appoint a committee to conduct the enquiry and the committee shall be chaired by the registrar or a person appointed by him.
+(1) The Registrar is hereby empowered to investigate any possible violation of this Act and his powers shall include the investigation or examination of persons not regulated under this Act and the

-- (3) The registrar shall inform a person who is the subject of an enquiry in writing of his intention to launch a formal investigation and the person shall ensure that he is ready to participate in the registrar's investigation within 7 days of the date of the registrar's letter by ensuring that his documents, electronic records, financial information and officers are available. - (4) The registrar may subpoena any person who in his opinion has knowledge or custody of any information that has a bearing on his investigation. - (5) Any enquiry shall take place in public unless the registrar with the concurrence of the Minister orders otherwise. - (6) A person who has been subpoenaed and who without proper cause- - (a) fails without proper cause to attend the enquiry at the time and place stated on the subpoena; - (b) fails to remain in attendance until excused by the registrar; - (c) refuses to be sworn in as a witness or make an affirmation; - (d) refuses to answer or satisfactorily answer any question lawfully put to him; or - (e) refuses to surrender any document or record or any other material article in his possession or custody;

-commits an offence and shall, on conviction, be liable to a fine not exceeding E20 000 and/or to a term of imprisonment not exceeding 1 year.
+- Retirement Funds Act, 2005, in so far as those persons' activities may have a bearing on his investigation. - (2) The Registrar may, in consultation with the Minister, appoint a committee to conduct the enquiry and the committee shall be chaired by the Registrar or a person appointed by him. - (3) The Registrar shall inform a person who is the subject of an enquiry in writing of his intention to launch a formal investigation and the person shall ensure that he is ready to participate in the Registrar's investigation within 7 days of the date of the Registrar's letter by ensuring that his documents, electronic records, financial information and officers are available. - (4) The Registrar may subpoena any person who in his opinion has knowledge or custody of any information that has a bearing on his investigation. - (5) Any enquiry shall take place in public unless the Registrar with the concurrence of the Minister orders otherwise. - (6) A person who has been subpoenaed and who without proper cause- - (a) fails to attend the enquiry at the time and place stated on the subpoena; - (b) fails to remain in attendance until excused by the Registrar; - (c) refuses to be sworn in as a witness or make an affirmation; - (d) refuses to answer or satisfactorily answer any question lawfully put to him; or - (e) refuses to surrender any document or record or any other material article in his possession or custody, commits an offence and shall, on conviction, be liable to a fine not exceeding E20 000 or to a term of imprisonment not exceeding 1 year or both.

-- (7) The registrar is hereby empowered to order any person whose activities are a hindrance to his enquiry to desist from such action failing which he may ask a court to order such person to desist from his actions. - (8) The registrar is hereby empowered to bring a charge of perjury against any person in a court of law if as a result of his investigation he becomes aware that the person has knowingly made a false statement to any enquiry convened by him. - (9) A person who behaves in such a manner so as to disrupt the committee's work or insults any member of the committee, commits an offence and shall, on conviction, be liable to a fine not exceeding E5 000 or a prison sentence not exceeding 6 months or both.
+- (7) The Registrar is hereby empowered to order any person whose activities are a hindrance to his enquiry to desist from such action failing which he may ask a Court to order such person to desist from his actions. - (8) The Registrar is hereby empowered to bring a charge of perjury against any person in a Court of law if as a result of his investigation be becomes aware that the person has knowingly made a false statement to any enquiry convened by him. - (9) A person who behaves in such a manner so as to disrupt the committee's work or insults any member of the committee, commits an offence and shall, on conviction, be liable to a fine not exceeding E5 000 or a prison sentence not exceeding 6 months or both.

-Confidentiality of non public information.
+26. Confidentiality of non-public information